maelebedel/Lung-Segmentation/README.md

 ### Objectives

-1. **Segment the lungs** from CT scans and calculate the cross-sectional areas for axial and coronal slices.
+1. **Segment the lungs** from CT scans and calculate the cross-sectional areas for axial and area for coronal slices.
 2. **Quantify total lung volume** and height based on segmented regions.
 3. **Introduce noise** to evaluate segmentation robustness.
 4. **Compare manual and automatic segmentations** using performance metrics.